Typhmus/Proposal/README.md

 **DPW:**

 The next part to make this even better is the DPW system.
 This means that any dropped players from A-Team still have a chance to be on A-Team even though they were dropped.
 This is great for players that end up getting dropped because there was someone that was "Slightly" better than them, either because of a callup from B-Team, or because of a Free Agent.
 That "slightly worse" player can still be put on another A-Team that needs them.
-Because this system would be in form of a snake draft, just like free agency, it also means that in case there aren't a lot of free agents available, teams can still pick up dropped players.
+Because this system would be in form of a snake draft, just like free agency, it also means that in case there aren't a lot of free agents available, teams can still pick up dropped players and it'll be balanced across most of the teams.

 For B-Team, it provides the opportunity for ALL TEAMS to get a player that they need, either from the A-Team drops, B-Team drops, or still from the FA period.